NYC Ferry: Early 2020s

 Throughout 2021, numerous stops experienced periodic closures due to mechanical failures, according to AM New York Metro's analysis of announcements on NYC Ferry's Twitter account.
 In April 2021, the Dumbo ferry landing was closed for eight to ten weeks so it could be relocated to Fulton Ferry, and the South Williamsburg landing was closed for the same amount of time for expansion.
 The Greenpoint landing was temporarily closed in October 2020 because the pier had been sold, and it was closed again in May 2021 due to a mechanical issue; it did not reopen until November 2022.
 The St. George route began operating on August 23, 2021.
 Further expansion of the ferry network on Staten Island was not planned at that time; in places like the East Shore and South Shore of Staten Island, any new construction would potentially require building a dock of at least 1000 ft due to shallow waters there.
 Work on the Coney Island ferry pier had begun by October 2021.
 The Throggs Neck ferry stop opened on December 28, 2021, with the Soundview route being extended there.

-The implementation of the Coney Island ferry route was delayed and, in mid-2022, the EDC announced that the ferry route had been postponed indefinitely.
+In mid-2022, the EDC announced that the Coney Island ferry route had been postponed indefinitely.
 One problem was that the sand in the Coney Island Creek shifted frequently, hampering efforts to construct a ferry pier there.
 Another issue was that the creek itself was heavily polluted, and a Superfund cleanup project was being planned for the creek.
 Independent news site Hell Gate subsequently reported that test boats had repeatedly run aground in Coney Island Creek and that sand had returned to the creek after it was partially dredged in 2021.
-Mayor Eric Adams announced in July 2022 that NYC Ferry would introduce a $1.35 reduced-price ticket and a $27.50 ten-trip ticket while raising its base fare to $4.
-The new fare scale, to be implemented in September 2022, would increase revenue by an estimated $2 million per year.
+Mayor Eric Adams announced in July 2022 that NYC Ferry would implement new fare rates that September, which would increase revenue by an estimated $2 million per year.
 Also in July 2022, the Rockaway Rocket route started operating during summer weekends.
 That September, city officials announced that further NYC Ferry expansions would be postponed until the system's finances stabilized.
+The city government agreed in August 2023 to pay Hornblower $405 million to continue operating NYC Ferry for five years.
+Residents of City Island, Bronx, and Canarsie, Brooklyn, also advocated for ferry stops in their respective neighborhoods, and there were also calls for a ferry line from Bay Ridge, Brooklyn, to Staten Island.